Repariring the Present // S+T+ARTS 2022 // CCCB

 - rain water collection

-Geo-Llum is conceived as an “organic” sculpture, where the role of humans is to take care of it, drawing attention to the diferent forces that play for its right functioning.
+Geo-Llum is conceived as an organic and living being, where the role of humans is to take care of it, drawing attention to the different forces that play for its right functioning.

 All the parts of Geo-Llum are interconnected and interdependent, gathering and collaborating to create a cycle of energy.